 Professor Pontiano Kaleebu

-He holds a medical degree from Makerere University and a PhD from Imperial College, London; an honorary professor at the London School of Hygiene and Tropical Medicine; a Fellow of Royal College of Physicians-Edinburgh and a Fellow of Imperial College London, Faculty of Medicine.
+He holds a medical degree from Makerere University and a PhD from Imperial College, London.
+He is a professor of immunovirology at the London School of Hygiene and Tropical Medicine, Department of Infection Biology; a Fellow of Royal College of Physicians-Edinburgh and a Fellow of Imperial College London, Faculty of Medicine.

-As UVRI Director, he sits on the Top Management of the Ministry of Health.
+As UVRI Director, he sits on the top and senior management of the Ministry of Health.
 He leads a number of national and regional networks including the EDCTP East African Networks of Excellence.
 He is a co-Director of the African Partnership for Chronic Disease Research (APCDR).
 He is co-director of the Uganda Medical Informatics Center (UMIC); a computational resource offering data storage and analysis capacity.
-He chairs the HIV drug resistance Technical working group under the Ministry of Health and a member of the National Antiretroviral Treatment committee.
+He chairs the national HIV drug resistance Technical working group under the Ministry of Health and a member of the National Antiretroviral Treatment committee.

 - 1 of 4